Puli breeder "von Discher's Hoff"

 Of course we try to promote and intensify the preservation of breed type, health and strength of character of the Pulis in the course of breeding .

 We strive for this by well-considered mating.
-Add to this we attach great importance to a primarily friendly partner for us humans.
+To this end, we attach great importance to being first and foremost a friendly partner for us humans.
 The Puli is this by nature, but of course, as everywhere, there are exceptions.
 Fortunately in infinitesimal numbers and if, then almost always caused by a wrong posture!
 Therefore we do not only operate a pure beauty breeding and reject in principle partners for our bitches, which are possibly beautiful, but behave untypically.
 It would also be a great pity to reduce this original dog, bred in an infinite time after use, with its many values and positive characteristics, to the low level of an animal "only" corresponding to the ideal of beauty.

 We came to the PULI by chance